 Certified Safety Professional Education Requirements and Career Info

 A certified safety professional assesses potential hazards and applies countermeasures to minimize accidents that may harm people, property and the environment.
 They are educated in various physical, biological and chemical dangers.
 Knowledge in math, engineering concepts, behavioral sciences, construction, manufacturing and business are essential to a career in safety.
 Being certified as a safety professional ensures that an individual has met specified educational and experience standards.
+Certification requires one to meet specific education and experience requirements, as well as to pass a series of exams.

 Education Requirements for Certified Safety Professionals